-A label tag is generated for your input if you specify label text and if your custom input wrapper includes a '{label}' designation.
-If you have added an ID attribute for your input, the label automatically links to your input so that clicking on the label selects the input or, for checkboxes, toggles it.
+A label tag will be generated for your input if you specify label text and if your custom input wrapper includes a '{label}' designation.
+If you have added an ID attribute for your input, the label will automatically be linked to your input so that clicking on the label selects the input or, for checkboxes, toggles it.